 The light of Christ.
-Thanks be to God.

 The Paschal candle is placed in its stand, and the people's candles are lit from it.
 The deacon then sings the ancient Easter Proclamation (the Exsultet):

 Rejoice heavenly powers!
 Sing choirs of angels!
 Exult all creation around God's throne!
 Jesus Christ our King is risen!
 Sound the trumpet of salvation!